ishine/eigen/README.md

 # eigen
-A C++ application written for deep learning
+A C++ application written for fast inference for deep learning, not for training!

 deployment issue: